madalina-1/claudemonet-webpage/README.md

 # Claude Monet Tribute Page

 Welcome to the Claude Monet Tribute Page!
 This webpage celebrates the life and work of the renowned French artist, Claude Monet.
-From his groundbreaking Impressionist paintings to his iconic garden at Giverny, explore the enchanting world of Monet through captivating images and insightful text.

 ## Features